-Spinal Stenosis — healthy tips to prevent developing spinal stenosis
+Spinal Stenosis — healthy tips to prevent narrowing of the spine

-Spinal stenosis is a condition in which the spinal canal narrows and compresses the nerve roots in the spinal cord.
+Spinal stenosis is a condition in which the spinal column narrows and potentially compresses the spinal cord or nerve roots.
 A compressed nerve root may result in local pain in the neck or back, as well as radiating pain in the associated extremities.

 Causes of spinal stenosis

-Additionally, the degeneration of soft tissue in the ligaments of the spine could cause the development of bone spurs, or extra growths on the vertebrae.
-Bone spurs can narrow the space between the walls of the spinal canal and the spinal cord.
+Additionally, the degeneration of soft tissue in the ligaments of the spine could cause the development of bone spurs, which can narrow the space between the walls of the spinal canal and the spinal cord.

 Spinal stenosis prevention

 General healthy lifestyle habits will contribute greatly to preventing spinal stenosis.
-Your spine undergoes constant wear and tear.
+Your spine undergoes constant stress and pressure.
 Anything you can do to help prevent the amount of degeneration in your spine can help reduce the likelihood that narrowing and nerve compression will occur.
 This includes the following lifestyle factors:

-- Don’t smoke — Research has linked smoking to back pain and a weakening of intervertebral discs, which can lead to degenerating discs that ultimately can cause a narrowing of spinal canals.
+- Don’t smoke.
+Research has linked smoking to back pain and a weakening of spinal discs, which can lead to degenerating discs and related narrowing.
 Smoking also decreases bone density and makes vertebral fractures and deterioration more likely.
 All of these components increase your risk of developing spinal stenosis.

-- Improve flexibility — Practicing flexibility and daily stretches will strengthen the ligaments in your spine and decrease your chance of disc and ligament degeneration.
-As the components of your spine strengthen and pressure on them is reduced, the chances of you developing spinal stenosis decease.
+- Improve core strength and flexibility.
+Practicing flexibility and daily stretches will strengthen the ligaments in your spine and decrease your chance of disc and ligament degeneration.
+As the components of your spine strengthen and pressure on them is reduced, the chances of developing spinal stenosis can decrease.

 For more information about spinal stenosis and the treatment options available to you, please contact our team at Laser Spine Institute.
-If you have already been diagnosed with spinal stenosis and a full course of conservative treatments has not brought relief, we can help provide you with a no-cost MRI review* and determine your candidacy for our minimally invasive procedures.
+If you have already been diagnosed with spinal stenosis and a full course of conservative treatments has not brought relief, we can help you with a free MRI review* to determine if you are a potential candidate for our minimally invasive spine surgery.